Emmely2008/Sitecore_10_NET_Developer_Certification_Exam/README.md

 - Note: For more information on how to register your Sitecore license, read this [article](https://support.sitecore.com/kb?id=kb_article_view&sysparm_article=KB0073804#HowToRegisterLicenseUsingLicenseXMLFile).

-# Development practices and serialization
+# Chapt 3: Development practices and serialization
 ## Development practices and serialization
 ### Sitecore Serialization with TDS
 - Sitecore TDS is available for trial by accessing the website [teamdevelopmentforsitecore.com](http://teamdevelopmentforsitecore.com/) and requesting a trial license.